Israel and United Arab Emirates Strike Major Diplomatic Agreement

 In recent months, Israel and the UAE had collaborated covertly on combating the coronavirus, when the Mossad, the Israeli intelligence service, quietly acquired some equipment Israel needed to fight the coronavirus from Gulf states, according to European news media reports.

-(END OPTIONAL TRIM.)The initial idea for the agreement may be traced back to early June, when Yousef al-Otaiba, the Emirates’ ambassador to the United States who has worked closely with the Trump administration, wrote an op-ed in Israel’s popular Yediot Ahronot newspaper appealing directly to Israelis, in Hebrew, to deter Netanyahu from following through on his promise to annex occupied territory.
+(END OPTIONAL TRIM.)The impetus for the agreement can be traced back to early June, when Yousef al-Otaiba, the Emirates’ ambassador to the United States who has worked closely with the Trump administration, wrote an op-ed in Israel’s popular Yediot Ahronot newspaper appealing directly to Israelis, in Hebrew, to deter Netanyahu from following through on his promise to annex occupied territory.

-“It’s impossible to annex — and to continue to hope for a good relationship with the Arab world,” the print headline declared.